Ain't It Fun (Paramore song): Recording and development

-The first song completed in Los Angeles for Paramore, "Ain't It Fun" was produced by musician Justin Meldal-Johnsen.
-Development for the song started in a hotel room, where Taylor York created an audio loop with his keyboard, which Williams likened to works by Siouxsie and the Banshees and Paula Abdul.
+The first song completed in Los Angeles for Paramore, "Ain't It Fun" was produced by musician Justin Meldal-Johnsen and the band's guitarist Taylor York.
+Development for the song started in a hotel room, where York created an audio loop with his keyboard, which Williams likened to works by Siouxsie and the Banshees and Paula Abdul.
 Upon hearing it, Hayley Williams proposed that they should write lyrics to it.
 Later, Williams and York started layering their voices to imitate those of gospel choir members.
 Six months later, they recorded with a gospel choir composed of six individuals: Brandon Hampton, Joslyn James, Katherine and Sean Dancy, Talitha Manor and Yolanda Harris-Dancy.
-Williams, who was familiarized with gospel music, linked the inclusion of a gospel choir in the song to her upbringing, in which she frequently went to churches.
+Williams, who was familiar with gospel music, linked the inclusion of a gospel choir in the song to her upbringing, in which she frequently went to churches.
 Williams stated that the song was inspired by the band's "roots", explaining that she had grown up with "pop, funk and soul".

 Jeremy Davis—the band's bassist—expounded on what they felt before releasing the song, "After we started writing weird stuff like 'Ain't It Fun', we got nervous.
 But that was a comfort.
 We've grown and we don't like the same music we liked, so why would [our fans] not?
 That idea kept us pushing ourselves."
 York considered that the decision to bring a gospel choir would have been difficult to approve if the original lineup of the band had remained.
 The track was mixed by Ken Andrews, and mastered by Ted Jensen at Sterling Sound Studios.